Kamran1819G/NutriLens/readme.md

-# NutriScan Dashboard 🍎
+# NutriLens Dashboard 🍎

 ## Overview

-NutriScan Dashboard is a Streamlit application that helps you identify fruits from images and provides detailed nutritional information.
-By simply uploading an image of a fruit, NutriScan utilizes AI image recognition to identify the fruit and then fetches its nutritional data from the USDA FoodData Central database.
+NutriLens Dashboard is a Streamlit application that helps you identify fruits from images and provides detailed nutritional information.
+By simply uploading an image of a fruit, NutriLens utilizes AI image recognition to identify the fruit and then fetches its nutritional data from the USDA FoodData Central database.
 Furthermore, it leverages the power of the Google Gemini API to generate insightful summaries of the health benefits associated with the identified fruit.

 This dashboard is designed to be a user-friendly tool for anyone interested in learning more about the fruits they eat, their nutritional content, and health advantages.